cx-cloud-101/speedtest-workshop/gcp/writing-all-the-events-python.md

 Note that the `timestamp` field from the received message is converted to ISO format before being inserted to BigQuery.
 BigQuery expects a timestamp in a string format, and not a raw integer value.

 Also note that the `insert_rows_json` method returns a list of errors, if any.
+If the list is empty, the insertion was successful.
-We check for errors and print them if any.
-If no errors are returned, we print a success message.
+If not, we print the error message.

 With all that done, we are ready to deploy gcp-event-writer to GCP and see if it works.